cbarkr/blog/content/homelab/part 2.md

 2. Root access must be minimal
 3. [[foss|Free and open-source software]] must be used wherever possible
 ### 3. Threats
-Since this is a *home*lab and is therefore confined to my home network (for now), few threats are posed.
-I will eventually want to access my home network while away, which will warrant more serious threat modelling.
-Some vectors that come to mind now are:
+Since this is a *home*lab and is therefore confined to my home network, the greatest threat is myself.
+Even so, and even if only for good practice, I plan to treat it as if much greater threats than myself are looming.

+That being said, I will eventually want/need to access my home network remotely, which opens the door to new threats.
+I intend to mitigate these potential threats by only opening up the network via a VPN.

+Another thing to consider, specifically when working with containers, are some of their attack vectors:

 | Vector                | Mitigation                                                      |
 | --------------------- | --------------------------------------------------------------- |